-- (a) AS 3959 except for Section 9 Construction for Bushfire Attack Level FZ (BAL-FZ).
-Buildings subject to BAL-FZ must comply with specific conditions of development consent for construction at this level; or - (b) the requirements of (a) above as modified by the development consent following consultation with the NSW Rural Fire Service under section 79BA of the Environmental Planning and Assessment Act 1979; or - (c) the requirements of (a) above as modified by development consent with a bushfire safety authority issued under section 100B of the Rural Fires Act 1997 for the purposes of integrated development.
+- (a) AS 3959 except- - (i) as amended by Planning for Bush Fire Protection; and - (ii) for Section 9 Construction for Bushfire Attack Level FZ (BAL-FZ).
+Buildings subject to BAL-FZ must comply with specific conditions of development consent for construction at this level; or - (b) the requirements of (a) above as modified by the development consent following consultation with the NSW Rural Fire Service under section 4.14 of the Environmental Planning and Assessment Act 1979 if required; or - (c) the requirements of (a) above as modified by development consent with a bushfire safety authority issued under section 100B of the Rural Fires Act 1997 for the purposes of integrated development.